rickaramirez/FM-Parameters/README.markdown

 Unlike the #Assign functions, #Get will not affect any variables, which can be useful when a named value only needs to be used in one calculation, or to assign a named value to a variable with a different name.

-### VerifyVariablesNotEmpty ( parameterNameList )
+### VerifyVariablesNotEmpty ( nameList )

 Returns True (1) if each of the parameters in parameterNameList has been assigned to a non-empty local script variable of the same name.
-Returns False (0) if any variable defined by parameterNameList is empty.
+Returns False (0) if any variable defined by nameList is empty.

 	VariablesNotEmpty ( List ( "parameter1" ; "parameter2" ) )